 I was planning on installing them on the roof later on, but the way I'm thinking now is to go for solar roof tiles, and use the solar panels as some kind of remote stand-off system for powering a fridge or whatever.

-Consequently two 90 amp - hour recreational (caravan) batteries have been bought as another long - term temporary solution, as ultimately I'm intending to use a range of 2 - volt fork - lift truck cells or maybe some golf-cart batteries.
+As a Consequenc of all of this, more power was needed.
+Two 90 amp - hour recreational batteries of the type that are normally fitted to caravans have been bought as another long - term temporary solution.
+Ultimately I'm intending to use a range of 2 - volt fork - lift truck cells or maybe some golf-cart batteries.

 Other tasks carried out were :=

 I dug a trench 7 metres long and one metre deep and laid a water pipe and an armoured cable sheath.
 In the armoured sheath I ran three heavy duty pairs and earths, a telephone line, a co-ax cable, an earth wire and two lengths of seven-core caravan cable.

-Once that was done, I finally installed the (now 3) deep - discharge caravan batteries, and then made a start installing a 12 - volt power circuit using old British three-pin plugs and sockets.
+Next step was to make a start installing a 12 - volt power circuit using old British three-pin plugs and sockets.
 Now I can wire directly in a few 12-volt power cables and plug in a few 12-volt appliances and so on.

 The third pair is a spare and I might use this for running a 230 volt current from an inverter.

-Very little was done in November 2000 owing to an emergency in Brussels which led to my having to spend my two free weeks with the Transit towing a trailer moving all my cars down to the farm - 1500km (950 miles) each trip, not to mention loading and unloading at each end - and all alone as well.
-I needed another holiday when I'd finished!
+That's because there was an emergency in Brussels which led to my having to spend my two free weeks with the Transit towing a trailer moving all my cars down to the farm.
+That was 1500 kilometres or 950 miles each trip.

-While I was there in NovemberI did notice that the batteries were not performing as they should, and it turned out that one of the new deep discharge batteries I'd bought is .... er ....... badgered (or something similar).
-That really p|$$ed me off and I'm going to have to get this battery problem sorted out properly and permanently.
+While I was there in November, I did notice that the batteries were not performing as I would have expected.
+Further investigation revealed that one of the new deep discharge batteries I'd bought had failed already.

 See more photos from 2000 in the photo gallery.